-These are the checks performed before launching the boat from the trailer.
-Any items that don’t pass the check must be fixed before the boat can be launched.
-If the boat is already in the water covering these checks is still applicable.
+This covers pre launch safety checks performed before launching the boat from the trailer.
+Any items that don't pass the check must be fixed before the boat can be launched.
+Once the boat is in the water, operation plus fuel and people safety is covered.

 This is the procedure to launch the boat from the trailer.
 Training for the launch procedure may not be necessary if the student will not get involved with boats on trailers in the future.